Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/redshift-export.md

         These credentials are case-sensitive, so keep that in mind.

-6. Next to the credentials section, Amplitude will dynamically create the query it will use to create Redshift objects.
-To copy it to the clipboard, click *Copy*.
+6. Next to the credentials section, Amplitude dynamically creates the query it will use to create Redshift objects.
+To copy it to the clipboard, click **Copy**.
 You can now paste it into the Redshift CLI.
-7. Click *Next >*.
+7. Click **Next**.
 Amplitude will try to upload test data using the credentials you entered.
-If the upload is successful, click *Finish*.
+If the upload is successful, click **Finish**.

 All future events are automatically sent to Redshift.